petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 SLES license types:

-* SLES_STANDARD
+* SLES
 * SLES_SAP
 * SLES_HPC​
 ---

 ## Check the current licensing model of a VM that has Azure Hybrid Benefit enabled

-The Azure Hybrid Benefit extension must be installed on the VM to switch the licensing model from BYOS to PAYG or vice versa.
+With Red Hat, the Azure Hybrid Benefit extension must be installed on the VM to switch the licensing model from BYOS to PAYG or vice versa.
 You can view whether the agent is installed by using the Azure CLI or the Azure Instance Metadata Service.

+For SUSE you do not need the extension, the functionality is covered by the SUSE tooling itself.

 ### [Azure CLI](#tab/licenseazcli)

-1. You can use the `az vm get-instance-view` command to check whether the extension is installed.
-Look for the `AHBForSLES` or `AHBForRHEL` extension.
+1. Red Hat: You can use the `az vm get-instance-view` command to check whether the extension is installed.
+Look for the `AHBForRHEL` extension.
 If the corresponding extension is installed, the Azure Hybrid Benefit is enabled.
 Review the license type to determine which licensing model is applied to your VM.

    ```azurecli
    az vm get-instance-view -g MyResourceGroup -n myVm --query instanceView.extensions
    ```

-1. When the corresponding Red Hat or SUSE Azure Hybrid Benefit extension is installed, use the following command to review the license type that's applied to the VM:
+1. Red Hat and SUSE: Use the following command to review the license type that's applied to the VM:

    ```azurecli
    az vm get-instance-view -g MyResourceGroup -n myVM --query licenseType